kardwen/r-wsl-setup/README.md

 ## RStudio Desktop

 Since WSL2 you can [run Linux GUI apps](https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps) in WSL.
-RStudio Desktop is the most widely used graphical IDE for working with R, it can be installed manually with the provided binary packages on [posit.co](https://posit.co/download/rstudio-desktop/).
+RStudio Desktop is the most widely used graphical IDE for working with R and can be installed manually with the provided binary packages on [posit.co](https://posit.co/download/rstudio-desktop/).
 Unfortunately RStudio is not available in the official Debian repositories.

 ```bash
 wget https://download1.rstudio.org/electron/jammy/amd64/rstudio-2023.12.1-402-amd64.deb -P /tmp